JoJo's Bizarre Adventure (OVA): Release

 The first six episodes were originally released by Pony Canyon on VHS and Laserdisc from 1993 to 1994, adapting the latter half of the story arc.
 This set of episodes begins with Jotaro Kujo and his companions in the middle of their quest to find Dio Brando, offering very little exposition to the back-story that led to the present events of the OVA.

-The second series, consisting of seven episodes, were released by Klock Worx on DVD and VHS from 2000 to 2002, featuring most of the same cast and character designer, but produced with different directors and writers.
+The second series, consisting of seven episodes, were released by Klock Worx on DVD and VHS from 2000 to 2002, featuring most of the same cast and character designs, but produced with different directors and writers.
 These additional episodes, titled adventure 1 through 7, served as a prequel to the earlier-produced episodes, adapting the beginning of the story arc that featured the circumstances that led to Jotaro's quest.
 The earlier episodes were subsequently re-released as part of this series, but renumbered as adventure 8 through 13 to take into account their later chronological placement.
 A DVD box set featuring all 13 episodes was released on May 25, 2007, which included a soundtrack CD and a set of 31 tarot cards illustrated by Hirohiko Araki.

 The series was released in North America by Super Techno Arts.
 It was released on six DVD volumes from 2003 to 2005, dubbed in English, with all 13 episodes also featured in chronological order.

 In 2008, distribution for the Jojo's Bizarre Adventure OVA series was indefinitely suspended following the controversy over the presence of the Qur'an in Episode 6.

 The same story arc was later adapted for JoJo's Bizarre Adventure: Stardust Crusaders, the second season of the Jojo TV series which aired from 2014 to 2015.